bushralat/TheFAIRies/README.md

 A Snakemake rule that extracts the restaurant inspection CSV from the zipped OpenRefine-cleaned file, creating the input needed for restaurant data cleaning.

 ### `Snakefile`
 Defines the full automated workflow, including unzipping, cleaning, merging, summarizing, and plotting.
-Snakemake determines appropriate execution order and ensures full reproducibility.

 <h3>References</h3>